One Mississippi Town Introduces Baby Boxes, Where Parents Can Anonymously Give Up Their Infant

 Consider Speaking With a Family Law Attorney

 If you are faced with a difficult decision and want to discuss your rights with an attorney, consider talking with one of the qualified and experienced family law attorneys at Vic Carmody Jr., P.A.
-Consultations are completely free and confidential.
+Consultations are completely confidential.
 Our firm can handle your case with a balance of compassion and confidence to guide you through one of the most difficult times a person can go through.
-Contact us today for a free consultation to discuss your case and learn about your options.
+Contact us today for a consultation to discuss your case and learn about your options.

 Please also see us on mississippi-lawyers.com and view our reviews on avvo.com, superlawyers.com, and martindale.com.